bartsqueezy/ember-handlebars-brunch/README.md

 Within the templates compiler config object of the `config.coffee` file, set `precompile: true` to enable pre-compiling.

+*Note:* Be sure to remove the [handlebars-brunch](https://github.com/brunch/handlebars-brunch) plugin if it is installed in your current project.

 ```coffeescript
 templates:
     precompile: true  # default is false